cathaloruaidh/genomeBuildConversion/README.md

 # 3&nbsp; Algorithm
-The remaining code in the README may be adapted to generate CUP files for other genome builds, or to evaluate the process as a proof of principle on sample WGS data.

 ## 3.1&nbsp; Notes
 - Prerequisites: `liftOver`, `CrossMap`, `bedtools` and `GNU parallel`.
 Additionally, `bwa` is required for the WGS example.
 - Reference FASTA files are not included due to file size, but are required for the application to the real WGS data.
 Code to download and index these reference files is provided below.